python/devguide/getting-started/git-boot-camp.rst

     * Add method A to the spam module
     * Update the documentation of the spam module

-Editing a Pull Request Prior to Merging
+Editing a pull request prior to merging
 ---------------------------------------

 When a pull request submitter has enabled the `Allow edits from maintainers`_